gvwilson/sensibleadventures/misc/bear-02.md

 get you back up on Bucket," he said, putting the sergeant's arm around his neck as the older man struggled up onto his good leg.
 The sergeant pulled himself up onto Bucket's back until he was lying on his stomach in the middle of the saddle.
-Prince Lormay helped him swing his good leg over to the other side of the horse, and then edge forward into the saddle.
+Prince Thokmay helped him swing his good leg over to the other side of the horse, and then edge forward into the saddle.
 When it was done, the sergeant was back where he had been ten minutes before, but with six roughly-cut lengths of wood tied